 Through this blog I hope to create a space for educators in Hong Kong, Asia, and the rest of the world to discuss the connections between theory and practice in social conscience education.
 Again, welcome to this site!

 Humanities teacher at Hong Kong International School

-To see a Prezi that my colleague Mike Kersten and I presented at a Service Learning Conference at Lingnan University in June, 2011, please hit Social Conscience Education Overview
+To see a list of publications and presentations, hit this link.
+You may enjoying seeing this Prezi that my colleague Mike Kersten and I presented at a service learning conference at Lingnan University in June, 2011.

 Overview of my Research